hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Rarely Used Advanced Strategies

+### Known Bluffs

+* When a *Bluff* occurs, the blind-playing player does not know it is a *Bluff* until after the card is blind-played.
+Before that happens, they think they are playing into a true *Finesse*.
+* However, in rare cases a player can know that it is a *Bluff* beforehand:
+  1. They see all of the copies of the card that they are supposed to be playing.
+  2. They have negative information on their entire hand.
+* In these cases, if they cannot see any other explanation for the clue, they the player should blind-play their *Finesse Position* card as a *Known Bluff*.

 ### Hard Bluffs

 * Sometimes, it can be ambiguous as to whether a player blind-played a card into a *Bluff* or a *Finesse* + *Prompt*.
 In this situation, *Occam's Razor* applies, so players should always opt with the former (simpler) interpretation.
 When such a *Bluff* occurs, it is called a *Hard Bluff* to disambiguate from situations where *Bluffs* happen with no ambiguity.